HarryLovesCode/HarryLovesCode/README.md

-👋 Hi, I’m @HarryLovesCode
+👋 Hi, I’m Harry.

-👀 I work primarily on Full-Stack applications.
+👀 I work primarily on Full-Stack applications for Coke One North America (CONA) here in Atlanta.

-📖 I’m currently learning more about Vercel.
+📖 Currently making my way through a ton of new applications for both work + school.
+Last semester inbound!